kolyasiquez/YOLO-Real-Time-Detection-Agent/README.md

 🧪 Example Use Case
-Automating interactions in 2D/3D games (fighting zombies in lobby in this case)
+Automating interactions in 2D/3D games (fighting zombies in lobby in this case) ⚠️ Disclaimer:
+This GIF showcases gameplay from PANICORE used solely for demonstrating the object detection model’s performance.
+All game content belongs to their respective owners.
+This is not an official promotion or endorsement.